drkitt/student-life-simulator/README.md

 The StateManager was created to maintain the state-switching and restricting the available actions for the student.
 For the database implementation, the files: DatabaseAccess, DatabaseAccessInterface, DatabaseServices and DatabaseManager have been created/updated to maintain the persistence of all necessary objects, actions, and state creation.
 Another focus for this iteration was refactoring some tests based on Iteration 1 feedback as well as accounting for testing the persistence and new business objects.
+Alex Kitt worked on Character Customization pieces as well as game assets throughout this iteration.
+These changes are going to be included in Iteration 3.